-&lt;sup>27 See id. at 14-15.
+26 See id. at 14-15.

-embassies until announcing the release of all foreign nationals on December 6, 1990.
-Thus, for Claimant, the policy of prohibiting Kuwait Embassy staff members from leaving Iraq and Kuwait lasted until December 6, 1990, when the Iraqi government announced that all remaining foreign nationals in Kuwait and Iraq could leave.
+release of some dependents on or around August 25, 1990, Iraq refused to release any of the Kuwait Embassy staff members who were confined in the Baghdad or Kuwait embassies until announcing the release of all foreign nationals on December 6, 1990.27 Thus, for Claimant, the policy of prohibiting Kuwait Embassy staff members from leaving Iraq and Kuwait lasted until December 6, 1990, when the Iraqi government announced that all remaining foreign nationals in Kuwait and Iraq could leave.28

 Although Claimant may have been legally permitted to leave Iraq on December 6, 1990, his detention did not end on that date.
-As the Commission has previously recognized, a claimant's detention ends only on the date that he is released from the control of the person or entity that detained him.
-Any attempt "[by the perpetrator] to restrict [the] movements" of a claimant establishes control, whereas a claimant who has a reasonable opportunity to leave the site of his or her captivity is deemed no longer to be under the perpetrator's control.
+As the Commission has previously recognized, a claimant's detention ends only on the date that he is released from the control of the person or entity that detained him.29 Any attempt "[by the perpetrator] to restrict [the] movements" of a claimant establishes control,30 whereas a claimant who has a reasonable opportunity to leave the site of his or her captivity is deemed no longer to be under the perpetrator's control.31

 Under this standard, Claimant remained under Iraq's control until December 9, 1990.
-The Commission has previously held that Iraq imposed conditions on air travel that limited the ability of foreign nationals, including U.S. nationals, to leave Iraq and/or Kuwait in December 1990.
-Indeed, the available evidence indicates that Claimant left Iraq at the first reasonable opportunity after the December 6th announcement, on a U.S. government-chartered flight that left Iraq on December 9, 1990.
-Because there is no evidence that he remained voluntarily in Iraq at any time during this period, we conclude that he was under Iraq's control and thus continued to be detained from December 6, 1990, to December 9, 1990.
+The Commission has previously held that Iraq imposed conditions on air travel that limited the ability of foreign nationals, including U.S. nationals, to leave Iraq and/or Kuwait in December 1990.32 Indeed, the available evidence indicates that Claimant left Iraq at the first reasonable opportunity after the December 6th announcement, on a U.S. government-chartered flight that left Iraq on December 9, 1990.
+Because there is no evidence that he remained voluntarily in Iraq at any time during this period, we conclude

-&lt;sup>28 See id. at 15.
+27 See id. at 15.